 That’s about it!
 Decisions, plans, and problem resolutions create progress.
 Furthermore, when you’ve made a decision, you are done.
 It’s obvious.
 When you have a plan in hand, you are done.
 When you’ve resolved a problem, you are done.
 These aren’t treadmills.
 These goals are obvious.

 Progress is also discernible if you identify important inputs to one of these three.
 For example, establishing a list of objectives to guide a particular decision represents tangible progress.
 Making a list of resources can be a vital step in creating a plan.
-Identifying a list of possible causes is essential to problem solving.
+Identifying a list of possible causes is essential to problem-solving.
 In all of these examples, when you’ve made your list, you are done!
 That’s clear progress!

-If you aren’t clear about the lists that serve as inputs to decision making, planning, and problem solving, you are operating without a clear process and without tangible intermediate outcomes within those processes.
+If you aren’t clear about the lists that serve as inputs to decision making, planning, and problem-solving, you are operating without a clear process and without tangible intermediate outcomes within those processes.
 And you are back on the treadmill.

 - Would you like to talk about … (one of the aspects of your decision, plan, or problem resolution)?
 Notice that this third response also leads to Yes or No and not an immediate discussion.
 (Think about all the times a lack of clarity has transformed a simple request for confirmation into a lengthy unplanned discussion.)

 If you want results, you need to speak the Language of Outcomes.
 You can’t discuss, communicate, review, and report.
-Decide what decisions, plans, and problems resolutions you need and ask for them!
+Decide what decisions, plans, and problem resolutions you need and ask for them!
 Decide if you need confirmation or authorization and ask for it!
-If you aren’t working towards one of these six destinations, where are you going?
+If you aren’t working towards one of these six outcomes, where are you going?
 Get off the treadmill and start speaking the Language of Outcomes!